TheMadDrunk/pathfinding-algo-viz/README.md

 #Keys & Mouse Bindings
 - change start position : hover over a cell and click on S
 - change end position : hover over a cell and click on E
-- create obtacles on the matrix : click on cell
+- create obtacles on the matrix :
+    - click on cell
+    - hover and press on U
+    - hover and press on I
 - move the matrix arround : arrow keys
 - zoom : mouse wheel.